Atemmuda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. File 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin".
 18. File 18-letteronly display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19. FIle 19-AZ replaces all characters A and c from input to Z and e respectively.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.
+20. File 20-hiago creates a script that removes all letters c and C from input.